Lesson 5. Verbs and Prepositions (Basic, A Level):

 Can you elaborate on what is happening?

-• You think this course is not very good.
+- You think this lesson is bad.
 Please elaborate on your opinion.

-If people ask you if they can use your pen, you can lend them your pen or you can lend the pen to them.
+When people ask you if they can use your pen, you can lend them your pen.

 Compare these sentences: